-On October 17, 2017, the public hearing will be conducted to receive comments and discussion, pursuant to CWC §10820.b and §10841.
-BBID will incorporate public comments into the AWMP prior to adoption.
+On October 17, 2017, the public hearing was conducted to receive comments and discussion, pursuant to CWC §10820.b and §10841.
+No public comments were received regarding the draft AWMP.

 Agricultural Water Management Plan Adoption and Submittal

 1.3.1 Agricultural Water Management Plan Adoption